geeleherlab/acNMF_preclinical/README.md

 ![Alt Text](images/acNMF_schematic.png)

 ## acNMF Method
-A jupyter notebook of the generic method with detailed instructions can be found at rchapple2.github.io/acNMF/.<br><br>
+A notebook of the generic method with detailed instructions can be found at rchapple2.github.io/acNMF/.<br><br>

 ## acNMF on Simulated Data
 The scripts to reproduce the acNMF analysis on simulated data can be found in the Simulated Data folder <br><br>